alexandrosangeli/file-transfer/README.md

-# File Transferring
+# FTP Server
-This is a client-server based file transfer system.
-A client can upload/download files from a server that runs on its local network.
+Clients can upload/download files from a server that runs on the local network.

 ## How it works
 - Both the server and the client must run over the same netowork.